NodeBE4/opinion/_posts/2023-03-27-theoryofdoom.md

 Your further misapprehensions do not require my response.

+----- __515.6__ -----2023-03-30 19:32:36+08:00:

+Determining whether the syllabus, in electronic form, was changed, is not complicated.
+But the student may not be able to do it.
+The department chair easily could.
+Assuming the syllabus is electronic, the metadata and version history would say whether it had been recently changed.
+An audit log on the back-end should be easily obtainable.
+But it almost certainly doesn't even need to get that far.
+The department chair should ask the instructor whether the grading requirements were changed.
+And if so, why.
+It is possible the instructor had a good reason.

+Tangentially, it is my view that tutoring requirements which form a participation component of a student's final grade in a math class are nonsensical.

 ### 516: [WARNING: The TikTok bill is a Trojan horse.
 Prepare for the Patriot Act for the internet](https://old.reddit.com/r/FreeSpeech/comments/126841p/warning_the_tiktok_bill_is_a_trojan_horse_prepare/), submitted on 2023-03-30 10:02:52+08:00.

 ----- __516.1__ -----2023-03-30 12:16:45+08:00: